mongodb/mongodb-kubernetes/docs/dev/how-to-release.md

 Describe the release notes using link [https://github.com/mongodb/mongodb-enterprise-kubernetes/releases/new](https://github.com/mongodb/mongodb-enterprise-kubernetes/releases/new) save as draft.

-You can use the filter [https://jira.mongodb.org/issues/?filter=26375](https://jira.mongodb.org/issues/?filter=26375) to find resolved tickets for version
+You can find all resolved tickets ordered by resolve date using the following [filter](https://jira.mongodb.org/issues/?filter=26728) (put the correct `fixRelease` if it's not set)

 Create a DOCSP ticket with the same content (ideally this should be done at least one day before the real release) and link it to the release ticket

+## Release ticket, branch and PR

-## Create a branch for release ticket
+* Create a release ticket.

-Make sure every relevant PR has been merged to master, and that you have the latest version locally.
+* Make sure every relevant PR has been merged to master, and that you have the latest version locally.
-Create a branch named after release ticket.
+* Create a branch named after release ticket.
+* Check that all samples and `README` in `public` folder are up-to-date - otherwise fix them, push changes

+## Increase release versions in relevant files

-## Increase version in release.yaml
+Increase the minor version in `release.yaml`:

-You will find the latest version in the `release.yaml` file in the root directory of the project.
-Just increase the minor version in 1 unit:

 ```yaml
 ---